jondot/hygen/README.md

 at any folder level of your project you're working from (or an environment variable, or built-in templates by building a new library with it).

+This is important because:

+* Templates are project-local.
+A git clone of the project fetches all generators as well.
+* Different generators can be tucked in different parts of the project, making it contextual.
+* Template locality is scalable; different teams can maintain different generators.
+* When you change your code, you can make changes in the template and pack in the same commit, to be reviewed and merged in the same PR (as opposed to installing different "plugins" or different templates from out-of-repo places).

 ### Folder Structure is Command Structure

-Opinionated towards simplifying making generators; the folder structure _maps directly_ to the command structure:
+The templates folder structure _maps directly_ to the command structure:

 ```
 $ hygen worker new --name jobrunner